-Enhanced Voting’s MyBallot and EnhancedBallot are similar server-side remote ballot marking systems that each operate in a single HTML file.
-In 2013, MyBallot was first fielded in Oklahoma, where it is hosted on the Amazon Web Services (AWS) cloud computing platform.
-The system imprints voter’s marked ballots with a QR code that integrates with Hart scanners for auto duplication.
-In Virginia, MyBallot is hosted on Microsoft Azure cloud computing service.
+Enhanced Voting’s Enhanced Ballot is a remote ballot marking system that operates in a single HTML file.
+Enhanced Ballot is a client-side system; MyBallot, a previous deployment, was a server-side remote ballot marking system.
+In 2013, MyBallot was first fielded in Oklahoma, where it was hosted on the Amazon Web Services (AWS) cloud computing platform.
+The system imprinted voter’s marked ballots with a QR code that integrates with Hart scanners for auto duplication.
+In Virginia, MyBallot was hosted on Microsoft Azure cloud computing service.
 MyBallot was developed with Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) voters in mind.
-EnhancedBallot is a newer remote ballot marking system, which is currently fielded in several Ohio counties.
-EnhancedBallot is tailored to voters with disabilities; however, voters with disabilities can use their own Audio-Tactile Interface (ATI) to mark their ballots using either system.
+Enhanced Ballot is a newer remote ballot marking system, which is currently fielded in several states and some counties.
+Enhanced Ballot is tailored to voters with disabilities, who can use their own Audio-Tactile Interface (ATI) to mark their ballots.

-Voters access MyBallot or EnhancedBallot via a website link from their county.
+Voters access Enhanced Ballot via a website link from their county.
 For authentication purposes, a voter must input personally identifying information, including their first and last name and date of birth.
 The voter must also enter either the last four numbers of their Social Security Number (SSN) or their driver license number—whichever they entered on their application to use the system.
 The voter next selects “Sign in.”

 The voter is taken to their personal welcome screen.
 The top bar on this screen contains links that allow the voter to adjust the text size and contrast ratio.
 Under the welcome message, the voter is provided instructions, ballot download information, which displays how long the ballot is available, and ballot tracking information, which displays if and when the voter has downloaded their ballot and whether it has been received by the elections office.
 Here, the voter can download a blank ballot, which they may print and mark by hand.